-The Consultant will be provided copies of traffic crash records by the FDOT and shall prepare a collision diagram for the intersection under study.
-The Consultant shall obtain the collision reports via the FDOT'S Crash Analysis Reporting system (CARs) and any available collision database approved by the FDOT.
-The diagram shall depict the most recent full 5 years for which data is available.
-Collision diagrams shall be drawn on standard FDOT forms contained in the Manual on Uniform Traffic Studies or on another FDOT approved forms as indicated by the DPM.
-Collision diagrams shall not be drawn on aerials.
-A crash analysis shall be performed based on the prepared collision diagram.
+The CONSULTANT will be provided with copies of traffic crash records by the DEPARTMENT and shall prepare a collision diagram for the intersection under study.
+The diagram shall depict the most recent full 3 years for which data is available.
+Collision diagrams shall be drawn on standard DEPARTMENT forms contained in the MUTS or on another DEPARTMENT approved form as indicated by the DPM.
+A crash analysis shall be performed based on the prepared collision diagram and crash reports.
+The standard shall be established as 20 crashes per year.
+For locations with more than 20 crashes per year, additional tasks as identified in Study Type VI will be authorized.

-The FDOT will generally furnish the Consultant with copies of intersection crash reports.
-If crash reports are not to be furnished by the FDOT, a supplemental work task for obtaining traffic crash records will be authorized.
+The DEPARTMENT will generally furnish the CONSULTANT with copies of intersection crash reports.
+If crash reports are not to be furnished by the DEPARTMENT, a supplemental work task for obtaining traffic crash records will be authorized.

-- Collision summary

-- Crash analysis

-- Collision diagram
+- Crash analysis - Collision diagram

-Task 4: Improvement Recommendations
+Task 4: IMPROVEMENT RECOMMENDATIONS

-From the results of previous tasks and any supplemental work tasks, the Consultant shall prepare a report that presents the conceptual recommendations for optimizing the intersection's safety by reducing crashes.
-As a minimum the report shall include geometrics, channelization, signalization phasing and operation and signal display improvement.
-The proposed intersection improvement shall be supported by a sketch, printouts, benefit to cost analysis, analysis of ability to construct alternatives within existing R/W, and explanations of the computerized operation analysis (where applicable) and peak period field investigation.
+From the results of previous tasks and any supplemental work tasks, the CONSULTANT shall prepare a report that presents the conceptual recommendations for optimizing the intersection's safety by reducing crashes.
+The recommendations shall consider the impacts of access management.
+As a minimum, the report shall include geometrics, channelization, signalization phasing and operation and signal display improvement.
+The proposed intersection improvement shall be supported by a sketch, printouts, benefit to cost analysis and explanations of the computerized operation analysis (where applicable) and peak period field investigation.